Minneapolis: Social tensions

 Battle between striking teamsters and police, 1934.
 The May (pictured) and subsequent July battles killed four men, two on each side.

 In many ways, the 20th century in Minneapolis was a difficult time of bigotry and malfeasance, beginning with four decades of corruption.
 Known initially as a kindly physician, mayor Doc Ames made his brother police chief, ran the city into crime, and tried to leave town in 1902.
 The Ku Klux Klan was a force in the city from 1921 until 1923.
 The gangster Kid Cann engaged in bribery and intimidation between the 1920s and the 1940s.
-After Minnesota passed a eugenics law in 1925, the proprietors of Eitel Hospital sterilized people at Faribault State Hospital.

 During the summer of 1934 and the financial downturn of the Great Depression, the Citizens' Alliance, an association of employers, refused to negotiate with teamsters.
 The truck drivers union executed strikes in May and July–August.
 Charles Rumford Walker said that Minneapolis teamsters succeeded in part due to the "military precision of the strike machine".
 The union victory ultimately led to 1935 and 1938 federal laws protecting workers' rights.

 From the end of World War I in 1918 until 1950, antisemitism was commonplace in Minneapolis—Carey McWilliams called the city the antisemitic capital of the US.
 Starting in 1936, a fascist hate group known as the Silver Shirts held meetings in the city.
 In the 1940s, mayor Hubert Humphrey worked to rescue the city's reputation and helped the city establish the country's first municipal fair employment practices and a human-relations council that interceded on behalf of minorities.
 However, the lives of Black people had not been improved.
 In 1966 and 1967—years of significant turmoil across the US—suppressed anger among the Black population was released in two disturbances on Plymouth Avenue.
 Historian Iric Nathanson says young Blacks confronted police, arson caused property damage, and "random gunshots" caused minor injuries in what was a "relatively minor incident" in Minneapolis compared to the loss of life and property in similar incidents in Detroit and Newark.
 A coalition reached a peaceful outcome but again failed to solve Black poverty and unemployment.
 In the wake of unrest and voter backlash, Charles Stenvig, a law-and-order candidate, became mayor in 1969, and governed for almost a decade.